-- 7. All construction waste is to be contained on site in either a skip container of enclosed trailer.
-Construction waste is to be separated and delivered to Council's waste facility with recycling of any materials to be undertaken at the waste facility. - At all times, the development shall be conducted in accordance with the provisions of the Environmental Protection Act 1994 (the Act) and all relevant regulations and standards under that Act.
-All necessary licences, permits and approvals under the Act, and all regulatory provisions and legislation shall be obtained and shall be maintained at all times while the use continues. - 9.
-The operator shall be responsible for mitigating any complaint arising from on-site operations. - 10.
+- At all times, the development shall be conducted in accordance with the provisions of the Environmental Protection Act 1994 (the Act) and all relevant regulations and standards under that Act.
+All necessary licences, permits and approvals under the Act, and all regulatory provisions and legislation shall be obtained and shall be maintained at all times while the use continues. - 7.
+The operator shall be responsible for mitigating any complaint arising from on-site operations. - 8.
 Construction works must occur so they do not cause unreasonable interference with the amenity of adjoining premises.